huijeong-jung/ML4G/README.md

 - gene length
 - sum of peak scores in the near and far region of the TSS
-- average of peak scores
+- average of peak scores in the near and far region of the TSS
 - max of peak scores
 - number of peaks in the near and far region of the TSS
 - number of peaks in the far region that are not near a TSS
+- max score of a peak in the far region that is not near a TSS
+- mean score of a peak in the far region that is not near a TSS
 - distance to closest peak (signed and unsigned)
--
+- score of the closest peak
+- score of the furthest peak
+- sum of the scores of peaks that are in the 10 "bins", or one subsection of the near region split into 10 folds
+- number of genes in the far neighborhood
+- which strand the gene is located on (+ or - binarized)